bigfix/developer.bigfix.com/site/reference/world.md

 # relay service : service

 Returns a service object for the relay component of BES.
-Note: On a Macintosh, this returns &amp;lt;nothing&amp;gt;.
+Note: On a Macintosh, this returns &lt;nothing&lt;.

 # relevant &lt;( bes computer, bes fixlet )&gt; : boolean